canardleteer/grpc-servcice-rs/README.md

 This is generally just code generation shenanigans.
 YMMV.

-You can dive deeper into using `buf` for Rust code generation, but it's not really necessary for this example.
+- You can dive deeper into using `buf` for Rust code generation, but it's not really necessary for this example.
 If you're interested, you can convert the `time-bindings/build.rs` file into a `buf.gen.yaml` by using the [protoc-gen-prost](https://github.com/neoeinstein/protoc-gen-prost) plugin.

+- If you want to do something like JSON transcoding (or anything supported by [serde](https://serde.rs/)), you can take a look at [adding attributes to generated types with tonic_build](https://docs.rs/tonic-build/latest/tonic_build/struct.Builder.html#method.type_attribute).
+In general, annotations on generated code, is fairly useful.

+- There's a lot of useful stuff in [tonic_build::Builder](https://docs.rs/tonic-build/latest/tonic_build/struct.Builder.html) that's worth learning about (`generate_default_stubs`, for example).

 ### `protoc`